shiv-aay/facebook-b-day-wisher/README.md

 ## Dependencies

-This script requires python3 and selenium installed.Download any version of python3 from <a href="https://www.python.org/downloads/">here.</a>For selenium with python installed just run the following code in powershell or in terminal:
+This script requires python3 and selenium installed.
+Download any version of python3 from <a href="https://www.python.org/downloads/">here.</a> For selenium with python installed just run the following code in powershell or in terminal:

 ```
 pip3 install selenium